 Montville Water Supply and Groton Utilities routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The following table shows any detection resulting from our monitoring for the period of January 1st to December 31st, 2020.
-It's important to remember that the presence of these contaminants does not necessarily pose a health risk.
+The following table shows any detection resulting from our monitoring for the period of January 1st to December 31st, 2021.